 ***PLEASE NOTE: MADC uses the term “women” to encompass all those that self-identify as women including cisgender, transgender, nonbinary, or gender non-conforming.
 We honor and respect all identities.***

-The purpose of this residency is to provide artists access to resources to assist in cultivating new concepts, methods, and ways to approach their creative process and how in doing so can greatly impact the communities that they serve.
+The purpose of this residency is to provide artists access to resources to assist in cultivating new concepts, methods, and ways to approach their creative process, and how in doing so can greatly impact the communities that they serve.
 This residency will give women of color permission to heal in a safe, open space, the opportunity to share and strengthen their often silenced voices through dance, and create more platforms for communities of color to have opportunities to witness the creative process to better understand the lived experiences and stories of BIPOC women identifying artists.

 2025 Residency Artists: Allyson Ross; Arielsela Holdbrook-Smith; B’ili Scott; Clara Diaz; Kalin Stovall; Karisa Campbell; Karley Wasaff; Kerryn Perry; Madaline Maravillas; Monica Shah; Nathalie Reynoso; Sama Bajonero Moreno; Selah Piett; Star Mitchell; Yasiri Sanders; and Yma Ma.